irods/irods_testing_environment/README.md

 To add support for a new OS platform/version or database type/version, simply add a new Compose project like those under `projects` and point the scripts at it.

-NOTE: iRODS 4.2.x is the only supported series for testing at this time.
-4.3.x and others will be added in the future.

 ## Quick Start

 A recent-ish version of docker, python, and git are required to run this project.